 Ad Set Up / Ad Group Details

 I mentioned earlier you should set up one campaign with two ad sets.
 This is important!
-I see too many businesses put a single ad (aka 1 image/video) and then use all of the possible variation for that single ad.
+I see too many businesses put a single ad (just one image/video) and then use all of the possible variations for that single ad.

-Sure, that might work out for you, but it won't let you know what it worked afterwards.
+Sure, that might work out for you, but it won't help you know what worked afterwards.

 It is better to split the variation into separate ad sets.
 This allows you to learn about your audience and get a better return for your investment.

-I also recommend that beginners create an ad set for Interest and another for Keywords.
+I also recommend that beginners create one ad set for Interest and another for Keywords.
 Though this is something you NEED TO TEST yourself as you move forward.

 My experience has been that keyword ads are FAR CHEAPER than interest for many businesses.